 How to add a Green Screen effect

-To start chroma key compositing, open a Clipchamp Create project, then:
+To start chroma key compositing, open a new Clipchamp video, then:

-1. Add the videos you want to work with to your project
+Step 1.
+Add the videos you want to work with to your video

-Add videos or images from your computer by clicking the Add Media button in the top left, then selecting Browse my files.
+Add videos or images from your computer by clicking the Your media button in the top left, then selecting Browse my files.